 - Northeast Entrance (Cooke City-Silvergate, MT).
 The least visited entrance is also probably the best.
 First, you’ll drive the amazing Beartooth Highway from Red Lodge, MT, to Cooke City, MT.
 Then, you’ll enter through Lamar Valley, the best place in the park for wildlife.
 However, Cooke City isn’t a good base to see all of Yellowstone because it’s far away.
 Enter through the Northeast entrance if you can, but then stay somewhere in the park.

-If you’re flying to Yellowstone, you’ll likely fly into one of these airports (with closest entry):
+If you’re flying to Yellowstone, you’ll likely fly into one of these airports (with the closest entry):

 - Bozeman, MT (North Entrance; Gardiner, MT)